MCP Server (Preview)

 }

-The response includes the chat tool with its parameter schema.
+The response includes the chat and get_reference tools with their parameter schemas.

 {